| A sustainable world The world has really made very little progress

 tragedies are not proven to be the results of climate change.

+This leads to a policy of inaction.
 An engineer, used to managing ignorance, would say

 that these tragedies are extraordinarily likely to be caused by climate